trussworks/trussels-guide/docs/trussels.md

 # Second week
 ## Resource: Decision records (TDRs)
 We use decision records to document specific organizational choices and why we’ve made them.
-You can submit a TDR or join the TDR committee to help shephered TDRs through completion by joining **#c-tdr**
+You can submit a TDR or join the TDR committee to help shepherd TDRs through completion by joining **#c-tdr**

 See what makes a good (and bad) TDR in the :lock:[101 doc](https://docs.google.com/document/d/1RfUU5syewOTYwuYId1D0Z-tXBvNlzko6fUEDCyfQ60U/edit#).
 You can see all active TDRs our :lock:[Decision Record folder](https://drive.google.com/drive/folders/1yzan1FKNjbe48EvQldI3X6_AkeGXGpcY).